zip2zip: Inference-Time Adaptive Tokenization via Online Compression: zip2zip

 \textbf{Parallelizable Training via Causal Masking.} Although hypertokens introduce additional vocabulary dynamics, training remains fully parallelizable.
 We leverage the standard causal masking mechanism used in language models, allowing the model to predict the next token—whether a base token or a hypertoken—at each position in parallel.
 To eliminate the need for sequential codebook updates during inference, we precompute a fixed codebook by applying LZW compression to the entire input sequence.
 This precomputed codebook is then used consistently throughout training to condition token predictions, ensuring efficiency and compatibility with standard training pipelines.

-\textbf{Auxiliary Reconstruction Loss.} We introduce an auxiliary reconstruction objective that encourages a hypertoken embedding to retain sufficient information about its underlying base token sequence.
+\textbf{Auxiliary Reconstruction Loss.} We introduce an auxiliary reconstruction objective that encourages a hypertoken embedding to retain sufficient information about its underlying base token sequence (see Figure~\ref{fig:dynamic_embedding_and_two_loesses}(c)).
 Specifically, the model is trained to reconstruct the original base token embeddings from the hypertoken embedding.
 We jointly optimize the language model and the hyper-encoder using a combined loss that includes both the standard next-token prediction loss and the auxiliary reconstruction loss.
 Formally, we optimize:

 where \( f_{\phi}: \mathcal{V}^M \to \mathbb{R}^d \) is the hyper-encoder, $f_{\psi}: \mathbb{R}^{d} \to \mathcal{V}^{M}$ is the decoder aiming to reconstruct the corresponding base tokens from their hyper-embedding, and $\Delta: \mathcal{V}^{M} \times \mathcal{V}^{M} \to \mathbb{R}$ is the reconstruction loss function, such as the cross-entropy loss, between the base tokens $y_{1:M}$ and the reconstructed base tokens $f_{\psi}\left( f_{\phi} (y_{1:M})\right)$.
-The hyperparameter $\lambda$ controls the trade-off between the prediction error of the language model and the reconstruction error of the autoencoder.
+The hyperparameter $\lambda \geq 0$ controls the trade-off between the prediction error of the language model and the reconstruction error of the autoencoder.
 This joint optimization objective encourages the hyper-encoder to learn a compact \( d \)-dimensional manifold embedded in the higher-dimensional \( (M \times d) \) space of base token embeddings, while the language model \( \pi_{\theta, \phi} \) learns to predict the next (hyper)token given the preceding context.
 The reconstruction loss can be viewed as a form of auto-encoding, where the hypertoken acts as a compressed latent representation and reconstruction encourages the preservation of semantic content and the compression to be lossless.

-\textbf{Adapting Pretrained Language Models.} The proposed objectives (Equation~\ref{eq:CLM_zip2zip},~\ref{eq:CEAE}) integrate naturally with pretrained language models.
-In this setting, the base model can be frozen while training only the hyper-encoder to adapt to compressed token sequences.
-Parameter-efficient methods such as LoRA~\citep{hu2022lora} may also be used to adapt select components of the base model, enabling effective adaption with minimal computes.
+\textbf{Adapting Pretrained Language Models.} Retraining large language models from scratch is computationally expensive and often infeasible for most research labs.
+A more economical alternative is to perform continued pretraining (or adaptation) on existing pretrained model weights.
+The proposed objectives (Equations~\ref{eq:CLM_zip2zip},~\ref{eq:CEAE}) integrate naturally into this setup.
+Parameter-efficient methods such as LoRA~\citep{hu2022lora} may also be used, which allow selectively updating parts of the base model weights with minimal computational cost.